saullocastro/compmech/ROADMAP.rst

 - pass the laminate class instead of plyt etc
 - enhance analysis.freq to support damping
   -- then remove lb, freq and static from Panel
+- remove support to integrate from x1 to x2 in TStiff2D

 Version 0.6.1
 -------------